30 Nov Solving The World’s Biggest Problems Takes Ensembles, Not Soloists

 1. Yes, AND

-If you know about “Not invented Here Syndrome”, The attitude of “Yes, And” can help avoid it.
-Sometimes collaborations are hard because we want to be right…but helping magnify, develop and deepen the ideas of others is a core skill of successful collaborations.
+If you know about not-invented-here syndrome, the attitude of “Yes, And” can help avoid it.
+Sometimes collaborations are hard because we want to be right.
+However, helping magnify, develop and deepen the ideas of others is a core skill of successful collaborations.
 Instead of finding the holes, flaws and shortcomings of ideas, take a second to try out “Yes, And” and see if the idea has some legs after all.

 2. Open vs. Close

 There comes a point (and it’s always earlier than people think) when it’s time to try out your ideas rather than talk about them.
-There are many, many ways to make ideas more real…acting them out, making a video or a mocked Press Release.
-Check out our Experiment Category in the blog for some perspectives on how to prototype and when.
+There are many, many ways to make ideas more real: act them out, make a video, write a mock press release, the list goes on and on.
+Here’s a great resource from Smashing Magazine on rapid prototyping.

 The Five Core Collaboration Values